ravimashru/digital-garden/_notes/2020-05-02-vim-cheatsheet.md

 After pressing `/` to enter a search string, you can then use `Ctrl+R` and type the letter representing the register that you want to use.

 Source: [https://stackoverflow.com/questions/2312844/vim-yank-into-search-register](https://stackoverflow.com/questions/2312844/vim-yank-into-search-register)

+### Search and replace

+`:#,#s/old/new/g` - replace between line numbers (inclusive)

+`:%s/old/new/g` - replace in entire file

+`:%s/old/new/gc` - replace in entire file with prompt
+- y - substitute
+- n -skip
+- a - substitute this and all remaining matches
+- q - quit command
+- l - substitute this match and quit
+- ^E - scroll screen up
+- ^Y - scroll screen down

 ## Change current working directory